-The Comprehensive Plan contains an introduction chapter and eight elements:
+The Comprehensive Plan contains nine chapters called elements:

+- 1. Introduction/Community Character

-- 1. Community development
+- 2. Community Development

-- 2. Land Use
+- 3. Land Use

-- 3. Housing
+- 4. Housing

-- 4. Transportation
+- 5. Transportation

-- 5. Park, Recreation and Open Space.
+- 6. Park, Recreation and Open Space.

-- 6. Capital Facilities
+- 7. Capital Facilities

-- 7. Utilities
+- 8. Utilities

-- 8. Climate Resilience
+- 9. Climate Resilience

 Each element typically contains goals, policies, explanatory text and, in some cases, charts, tables, and maps.
 The goals and policies are the guiding principles - the heart of the Plan; however, they are often preceded by explanatory text that describes the context or justification of the goal or policy.
 Each element presents part of the picture for managing change and guiding Fircrest's growth.
 The Land Use Element provides the overall community vision and interconnections among the other elements.
 Certain planning objectives, such as health and well-being, are addressed in the goals and policies of multiple elements.
 Elements typically include the components listed in Table I-2, subject to variation as appropriate: